+(#2180) Figure 9-839ad - Enhanced Broadcast Services Response Control field format

+(#2180) A value of 1 in the Target AP Info Present subfield indicates that the Enhanced Broadcast Services Response Tuple field contains a Target AP Info field.
+A value of 0 indicates that the Enhanced Broadcast Services Response Tuple field does not contain a Target AP Info field.

 The Broadcast Service Transmitting field indicates whether the EBCS traffic stream referenced by the Content ID field is being transmitted.
 A value of 1 indicates that the traffic stream is being transmitted and a value of 0 indicates that the traffic stream is not being transmitted.
 All other values are reserved.